 Now Patrick is coming home.
 And in the Mississippi city where it all began, an extraordinary trial is about to begin.
 As prosecutors circle like sharks, as Patrick’s lawyer prepares his defense, as Patrick’s lover prays for his deliverance and his former partners wait for their revenge, another story is about to emerge.
 Because Patrick Lanigan, the most reviled white-collar criminal of his time, knows something that no one else in the world knows.
 He knows the truth.”

-Click here to get the novel (or here for UK/Europe)
+Click here to get the book from Amazon.

 9. The Racketeer